Searching for what there is to do in Chicago on spring break? Below are the best things to do in Chicago for spring break from a local.

 For out of town visitors, please note that the weather in Chicago in the spring is very very unpredictable and changes from day to day and even hour to hour.
 Temperatures have started warming up after the cold winter, the river and lake are no longer frozen, but you might still encounter cold temperatures (and even snow).
-Pack a travel umbrella, layers and make sure to check weather forecasts right before your trip to know what to expect.
+Pack a travel umbrella, dress in layers and make sure to check weather forecasts right before your vacation to know what to expect.

-Things to Do in Chicago for Spring Break 2021
+Things to Do in Chicago for Spring Break

 Disclosure: This article contains affiliate links.
 I may make a small commission if you make a booking using my links at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Taking an architecture river cruise is a must when visiting Chicago.
 Cruises start up again in March (after being on pause in the winter since the water freezes).
 If the weather is not too cold (it is colder on the lake), you might enjoy a combination river and lake cruise for more skyline views.